NET Rankings, Quadrant wins

-UW was No. 21 in the NET rankings Monday, down three spots from last week.
+UW was No. 21 in the NET rankings Monday, the same spot it held last week.

 The NET rankings replaced RPI as the key evaluator for teams during the season and the tournament selection process.